-Council may, on the merit of a particular situation and application, consider variation to this standard where the applicant can show that the proposal is consistent with the surrounding environment, adequate pedestrian circulation and parking safely is maintained or that agreement has been obtained from the relevant Access Committee.
+Council may, on the merit of a particular situation and application, consider variation to this standard where the applicant can show that the proposal is consistent with the surrounding environment, adequate pedestrian circulation and parking safety is maintained.

 Any use of footpaths will be conditional upon the safety of potential users.
 These setback conditions may result in there being only small areas of footpath available for use.
 Applications should make this assessment before applying and paying any fees and charges.